Our Programs

 Program

-Healthy pantry staples are available at elementary, middle and high schools where 50% or more of the students receive free or reduced-price lunch.
+Healthy pantry staples are available at select elementary, middle and high schools.

 Senior Food